-This allows selection of the BIOS' displayed language.
+This allows selection of the displayed language of the BIOS utility.
 Currently only English is available.

-Supervisor Password [Disabled] / User Password [Disabled]
+Supervisor Password [Disabled], User Password [Disabled]

-These fields allow you to set the passwords.
-To set the password, highlight the appropriate field and press <Enter>.
+These fields allow you to set the system passwords.
+To set any of the passwords, select the appropriate field and press <Enter>.

 Type in a password and press <Enter>.
 You can type up to eight alphanumeric characters.
 Symbols and other keys are ignored.
-To confirm the password, type the password again and press the <Enter>.
+To confirm the password, type the password again and press <Enter>.
 The password is now set to [Enabled].
+When [Enabled], a Supervisor password is required to access the BIOS setup utility and all security menu options while a User password is required to access the computer system.

-This password allows full access to the BIOS Setup menus.
-To clear the password, highlight this field and press <Enter>.
-The same dialog box as above will appear.
-Press <Enter> and the password will be set to [Disabled].
+To clear either password, select the appropriate field and press <Enter>.
+Press <Enter> again when a dialog box appears.
+This sets the password field to [Disabled].